Important information

 History Of Maa Bhramari

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Left leg’s Thumb’ of Sati fell to this place.
 Here Sati is called Bhramari and Lord Shiva is called Ishwar.

 Importance Of Maa Bhramari